Jerome Henderson: Dallas Cowboys

-Falcons
+Atlanta Falcons

 After interviewing for a head coach job with the Browns, Henderson ended up as a coach with the Falcons.
 In the 2016 season, Henderson and the Falcons reached Super Bowl LI, where they faced the New England Patriots on February 5, 2017.
 In the Super Bowl, the Falcons fell in a 34–28 overtime defeat.
 The Falcons dismissed Henderson after the 2019 season, his fourth working for the team.
 He had served as Atlanta’s secondary coach/defensive passing game coordinator.

-Giants
+New York Giants

-On January 21, 2020 the New York Giants hired Henderson to be the team’s defensive backs coach.
+On January 21, 2020, the New York Giants hired Henderson to be the team’s defensive backs coach.
+Henderson has remained with the Giants under head coaches Joe Judge and Brian Daboll.

+In May 2022, defensive coordinator Wink Martindale called Henderson "the best secondary coach in the league."

+In January 2024, Henderson interviewed for the Giants defensive coordinator job, vacated by Martindale.
+While he did not get the job, he added the title of passing game coordinator.
+Henderson and the Giants parted ways on January 16, 2025.

+Indianapolis Colts

+On February 21, 2025, the Indianapolis Colts hired Henderson to serve as the team's defensive backs coach.

 Personal life

 Henderson and his wife, Traci, have three children, Jazmin and twins Taylor and Tyler.